 SAE HM-1 Committee

-The SAE International HM-1 Integrated Vehicle Health Management Committee will meet in Paris, France.
-This meeting will be hosted by SAP in their Experience Business Center.
-Details to be announced.
+The SAE International HM-1 Integrated Vehicle Health Management Committee will meet in Pasadena, CA. This meeting will be hosted by SAE in conjunction with the SAE AeroTech Americas Conference at the Pasadena Convention Center.

 Innovations in Mobility offers a revolutionary technical experience in the areas of Smart Manufacturing, Next Gen Materials, Advanced Propulsion, Smart Mobility and Infrastructure, Automated and Unmanned Mobility, and more under one singular event.